- Find a Trail

 - Get Involved

 The Mendota Trail will one day stretch the entire length of the former Southern Railroad corridor between Mendota and Bristol, a total of 12.5 miles.
-At present there are 2 segments.
+At present there are two segments.
 The northern mile-long segment runs from Mendota to the North Fork of the Holston River.
-An additional 3 miles stretches from the Island Road in Bristol to Reedy Creek Rd.
+An additional 5.3 miles runs from a trailhead on Island Road in Bristol to a large parking area in Benhams.
 Cyclists, walkers and runners can use the dirt trail to wander into lush and tranquil natural areas.
 Cyclists, walkers and runners can use the dirt trail to wander into lush and tranquil natural areas, partly bordered by the river.
 Dogs are welcome too, though they must remain leashed.
 A VDOT swinging bridge currently allows safe crossing of the river until the Trestle can be decked.

 Park and enter the trail at the Mendota Trailhead located at Mendota Road & Civil Drive/614 at SR 802 (one acre tract between Mendota Baptist Church and Civil Dr.)